 So, you’ve made your first time-lapse video.
 How did it look?
 It was probably quite short, very shaky and not very inspiring.
 Now is the time to think about how best to prepare for shooting your next time-lapse.

 Remember, you need to record for a lot longer than you want your finished time-lapse video to be.
 If you only shoot for a few seconds, you’re not going to have much video footage to play back once it’s been sped up.
 You generally need to shoot for at least a few minutes.

-To avoid shaky video footage, consider mounting your iPhone on a tripod or resting it on something steady while you record.
+To avoid shaky video footage, consider using an iPhone tripod, together with a tripod mount for iPhone.
+Or rest your phone on something steady while you record.
 There’s nothing worse than watching shaky video footage.

 All of the usual composition rules of photography apply, such as using leading lines and the rule of thirds.
 So take some time to think about how you’re going to compose the scene to make the most of the subject.